Battle of Mogadishu (March–April 2007): 3rd round of fighting

+Around the capital, the insurgents barricaded themselves behind makeshift sandbanks and raced through streets on armed pickups.
+Ethiopian and TFG troops supported by heavy artillery made forays into their strongholds with armored vehicles.

 On 11 April, at least two people have been killed and three others were wounded in a renewed fighting that erupted in north of the Somalia capital between interim government troops and local insurgents overnight.
 However, on 12 April Somalia's Ambassador to Ethiopia Abdikarin Farah stated that Mogadishu was now peaceful for the first time in sixteen years.
+More Ethiopian troops were deployed into the city.

+On 13 April, a spokesman for the Hawiye clan declared war on Ethiopian troops but clarified that, "The war is not between Ethiopia and our tribe, it is between Ethiopia and all Somali people."

 On 14 April, two government soldiers are killed in an ambush in the capital.

 On 17 April, heavy street fighting renewed in the northern part of Mogadishu, with at least 11 dead civilians.
 And on the next day heavy mortar fire erupted killing another 3 civilians.
 The fighting continued into 19 April, with another 12 civilians dead, while a suicide car bomb exploded at an Ethiopian army base wounding at least 10 Ethiopian soldiers.
 In addition 10 more soldiers were wounded when their truck hit a landmine in the city.

 Aid workers report that nearly half a million people fled the city, almost 1/2 of the population and only fighters and men protecting their property remain in the city.

 It was reported that in the latest round of fighting from 17 to 24 April, at least 358 people had been killed, including 45 insurgents, and 680 were wounded.
 It is estimated that close to 320,000 Somalis have fled Mogadishu since February, with many more still trapped there.

 On 26 April, Ethiopian troops took insurgent strongholds in Northern Mogadishu.
 They first occupied Tawfiq and Ramadan, before moving further north and capturing the Balad checkpoint in Northern Mogadishu, the main one for Mogadishu and an important supply line for insurgents.

 Somali Prime Minister Ali Mohammed Ghedi declared victory over the insurgents on 26 April, saying "the worst of the fighting in the city is now over" and urging displaced residents to return to their homes.
 He also claimed that his forces, backed by Ethiopian tanks and artillery, had overrun an insurgent stronghold in northern Mogadishu, capturing at least 100 enemy fighters.

+Result

+The Ethiopians characterized the violence in this period as being part of a 'final push' against the rebels, but the fierce fighting in Mogadishu during March and April 2007 did not to quell the growing insurgency.
+The Ethiopian/TFG offensive of March and April 2007 had failed.